Section: 4.14

 Purpose

-The purpose of this policy is to provide information on AHRC NYC’s investigative process into events of potential non-compliance.
+The purpose of this policy is to provide information on AHRC NYC’s Corporate Compliance investigative process.

 Policy Overview